-Financial record keeping legislation has been used by the Chilean Tax Authority (Servicio de Impuestos Internos), the State Defence Council, the Prosecutor's Office, and the banking, securities and pension funds regulators, to prosecute tax, money laundering and securities offences, as well as other regulatory violations.
+Financial record keeping legislation has been used by the Chilean Tax Authority, the State Defence Council, the Prosecutor's Office, and the banking, securities and pension funds regulators, to prosecute tax, money laundering and securities offences, as well as other regulatory violations.
 It has not been used, however, to prosecute foreign or domestic bribery.